CaSToRC-CyI/eurocc-tutorials/cyclone-tutorials/docs/tutorials/t04_scaling_python_workloads.md

 #SBATCH --ntasks-per-node=2                             # Tasks per node (GPUs per node)
 #SBATCH --gpus-per-node=2
 ```

-Next change is the addition of the ```NODE_RANK``` environment variable which will equal the unique identifier of the current node in the distributed setup
+Next change is the addition of the ```NODE_RANK``` environment variable which will equal the unique identifier of the current node in the distributed setup.
-.

 ```python
 export MASTER_ADDR=$(scontrol show hostname $SLURM_NODELIST | head -n 1)
 export MASTER_PORT=$(shuf -i 29500-65535 -n 1)